Fachhochschule-Erfurt-BA5/MPE/README.md

 //TODO: HIER ERGÄNZEN (wöchentliche meeting uzw.)

+Meetings once or twice a week to discuss and explain finished tasks and to split new tasks.

 ## Documentation

 //TODO: HIER ERGÄNZEN (Wie funktioniert das ganze, Struktur, uzw...)
 ### Activity
 #### Block-Categotry
    EditBlockCategory:
+   - Logic to edit a present Block-Category

    NewBlockCategory:
+   - Logic to create a new Block-Category

    ViewModel:
+   - has methods to save and update a Block-Category

 #### Category
    EditCategory:
+   - Logic to edit a present Category

    NewCategory:
+   - Logic to create a new Category

    ViewModel:
+   - has methods to save and update a Category

 #### Task
   EditTask:
+  - Logic to edit a present Task

   NewTask:
+  - Logic to create a new Task

   ViewModel:
+  - has methods to save, update and create a new TaskActivittyViewModel

 #### Setting
 ### Core